tprobinson/aersia/README.md

  * Partially rewrote modules/tabs.js to use data tags instead of href, as that can interfere with link sharing
 * Updated robots.txt and humans.txt

-#Planned for the next version:
-* Cleaning out junk
-* Directly linking to songs
-* Song information panel
- * Cover art or other art of song
- * Direct download link
- * Selection of original/remixes
- * Disallow shuffling to current song
-* More layouts
-* Revamp playlist structure to support all of this relational information.

-#Planned for the future:
-* Mobile support?
-* Compile the JS

-##Previous Versions
 ###0.0.3
 * Increase the size of the playlist items on the touch interface
 * Add some support for saving/loading/remembering themes, so if a user sets it the app will read a cookie to get their preferences, or presets.